kewalaka/HardenedServerDSC/README.md

 I have not tested it on anything older than Windows Server 2012R2 & 2016

-Requires Powershell 2 on target server to be secure.
+Requires Powershell 4 on the target server to be secured (primarily tested against PS5.1).

 ## Example usage